wincent/masochist/content/wiki/Don't repeat the mistakes I made.md

 ---
 tags: development wiki
+title: Don't repeat the mistakes I made
 ---

-In November 2006 I wrote an article called "[Son, don't repeat the same mistakes I made](http://wincent.com/a/about/wincent/weblog/archives/2006/11/son_dont_repeat.php)" describing some of the little development "gotchas" that I wish I had found out about earlier on.
+In November 2006 I wrote an article called "[Son, don't repeat the same mistakes I made](http://typechecked.net/a/about/wincent/weblog/archives/2006/11/son_dont_repeat.php)" describing some of the little development "gotchas" that I wish I had found out about earlier on.

 Given that these are the kinds of lessons that one keeps on learning I've decided to make a [wiki](/wiki/wiki) article on the subject which I will be able to add to over time.